rh-mobb/documentation/docs/aro/frontdoor/README.md

    ```

 ## Test the application
-Point your browswer to your domain!!
+Point your broswer to your domain!!
 <img src="images/minesweeper.png">

 ## Clean up